Family sees justice in teen’s death more a decade later

 Authorities said Jones, the teenager who helped Hinton bury Kat’s body, led them to her grave after getting into a fight with Kat’s brother.
 White Mountain Apache police responded and looped in federal authorities.

-But authorities didn’t have enough to charge Hinton and the case sat for years, although it was reviewed at times.
+But authorities didn’t have enough to charge Hinton and the case sat for years.

 FBI special agent Scott Flake took it over in 2015.
 He re-interviewed Jones and heard details no one else would have known: the burial site pinpointed on a map, a half-eaten burrito in Kat’s pocket and the location of the digging tools.